 Like other companies, offshore software development vendors have everything to gain from securing successful operations for their clients so with some proper research, we should be off to a great start.

 Generally speaking, there is no smoke without a fire and that is equally true for the offshore software development industry.
-But for this industry, the problem has been that smoke continues to linger in the air despite the fire being extinguished years ago.
+There are many offshore software development mistakes, but for this industry, the problem has been that smoke continues to linger in the air despite the fire being extinguished years ago.
 The new chapter of offshoring has begun and there are great benefits to reap from it.

 Liked the article?
 Don’t forget to share.